digininja/DVWA/README.md

 For the latest troubleshooting information please visit: https://github.com/RandomStorm/DVWA/issues

-+Q. SQL Injection wont work on PHP version 5.2.6.
++Q. SQL Injection wont work on PHP v5.2.6.

--A.If you are using PHP version 5.2.6 you will need to do the following in order for SQL injection and other vulnerabilities to work.
+-A.If you are using PHP v5.2.6 you will need to do the following in order for SQL injection and other vulnerabilities to work.

 In `.htaccess`: